danitutu/painless-java-validator/README.md

 Used to stop the execution and provide details about violations to its clients.

-### Best practices and solutions
+### Practices and solutions

-- Keep the validations in grouped where it makes sense and make use of the validation engine.
-The grouped validation can also be extracted into functions.
+- Group validations together and use the validation engine
-- Fail fast - if there is no reason to proceed with the business logic or other validations after some violations occurred, throw the validation exceptions
+- Fail fast - if a violation occurs and from the business point of view it doesn't make sense to continue then throw exception
-- Always keep the field format validations in the first part of your code and proceed to business validations only after those pass
-- If violation messages need to be categorized then the `message` field can be used for that purpose: the messages can have the following format:
+- Apply basic field content validations (in general the rules from the `ValidationRule` class) at the beginning of the method
+- Put complex validations in separate functions in order to improve readability
+- Categorize messages using the `message` field:
-`validation.errors.` and `validation.warnings.`
+`validation.errors.` and `validation.warnings.`.
+This
+case should be handled by the developer in a completely different way since warnings should not stop the execution flow.
+A warning can appear even in case of successful operations.
+One way to achieve this effect is to use a class where data an warnings can be added.
-- If general messages (messages that cannot be attached to any field) will be needed then one new fields can be added regardless of the input; for example, when doing form validation in UI you may need to display a message at the topof the form; for that you can add:
+- Use a `general` violation message field when the validation is not meant for any of the existing fields or it's related to multiple fields; for example, when doing form validation in UI you may need to display a message at the top of the form; that can be done using `Violation.of("general", "validation.error.some.message", "Message details")`
-`Violation.of("general", "validation.error.some.message",
-"Message details")`
-- Put complex validations in separate functions and give them names that describe their behaviour
-- Some validation can be redundant; frequent redundant validations can be encountered in and between null, empty and blank checks, in this case blank covers the other two
+- Avoid redundant validations (like null, empty and blank since blank covers the first two)
-- Field naming:
+- Field naming suggestions:
     - maintain the level of nesting by separating each field level by colon: `input.address.street`
     - `input.` prefix not required